Integrating Processing

 Once there is an activated MimiProcessingSession, it is possible to access the processing parameters and configure them appropriately.

-• Activating a session will set the session.value property on the MimiProcessingController allowing the session to be easily referenced.
+• Activating a session will set the session property on the MimiProcessingController allowing the session to be easily referenced.

 • Only a single session can be activated at one time.

-Tip: Most partner integrations will only need to use a single, long-lived MimiProcessingSession that roughly aligns with the application lifecycle.
+Tip: Most partner integrations will only need to use a single MimiProcessingSession that roughly aligns with the headphone connectivity lifecycle.

 Parameter Value Operations